Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Dynamics via Lagged Network Effects: Theory

-In short, a walk is the product of bilateral links $a_{ij}$ that lead from unit $i$ to unit $j$ over some intermediary units, all of which are sequentially connected.
-Just as element $(i,j)$ in the matrix $A$, $a_{ij} \equiv (A)_{ij}$, shows the walk from $i$ to $j$ of length one (direct link), simple matrix algebra reveals that $(A^K)_{ij}$ contains the sum of walks from $i$ to $j$ of length $K$.\footnote{In the case of an unweighted network, $a_{ij} \in \{0,1\}$ and so any walk $a_{i,i_2,...,i_{K-1},j} \in \{0,1\}$, which means that $(A^K)_{ij}$ contains the number of walks from $i$ to $j$.} I will refer to this quantity as the $K$th-order connection from $i$ to $j$.
-A walk from a unit $i$ to itself is called a cycle.\footnote{Usually, a cycle is defined to be a path from $i$ to $i$, a path being a walk where each intermediary unit is distinct.
-The differentiation between walks and paths is not relevant for this paper.}
+A walk is a product of bilateral links that lead from unit $i$ to unit $j$ over intermediary units.
+It is non-zero if all of these units are sequentially connected.
+Simple matrix algebra reveals that $[A^K]_{ij}$ contains the sum of walks from $i$ to $j$ of length $K$.
+I refer to this quantity as the $K$th-order connection from $i$ to $j$.
+Consider the following example: